 - Send them destination swag.
 A branded pen, notebook, or reusable bag is a great way to show your appreciation.
 You might even get a post out of it!

 - Ask them to do a takeover of your blog or social channels.
-A guest post or day in the life can switch up your usual content and pull in a new audience from their channels.
+A guest post or day-in-the-life creates variety for your content and pulls in a new audience.

 - Invite them to an event as a special guest.
 If you’re attending a festival, celebration, or exclusive event, consider adding them to your invite list.
 Any kind of special showing or behind-the-scenes peek is great content for their channels.
 Maybe it’s a soft opening of a new restaurant, backstage tour at a concert, or VIP area at a festival.

 - Take them on a mini-FAM.
 They already do a great job promoting the area, but you know it better than just about anyone else.
 What hidden treasures can you show them they may not be aware of?

 - Cultivate a partnership.
 What opportunities for an ongoing partnership can you offer?
 You can offer value to them through the platform you provide, payment, or whatever works best for you.
 They can offer authentic reviews, a different perspective and a fresh audience.
 Examples include:

 - Producing a video series highlighting things to do around your city